jtravan3/dynamic-reputation-prototype/README.md

 # Dynamic Reputation Prototype

-This application pulls messages from the GCP Pub/Sub topic and updates the FHIR Store accordingly.
+This application is a prototype of the Dynamic Reputation model.

 ## Environment Setup (Without Docker)